 The constant analysing and questioning of one’s own sexual preferences, or the thought of being attracted to a child, are perhaps two of the most mentally disturbing aspects of OCD and, because of the nature of the thoughts, many sufferers are reluctant to seek help from health professionals, fearing they may be labelled.

 A person that experiences these types of intrusive thoughts will avoid public places, like shopping centres, in an attempt to avoid coming into close contact with children.
 They may also avoid spending time with younger members of the family.
-For a parent with this form of the illness they avoid bathing and hugging their own children which can lead to emotional distress for both children and parent
+A parent with this type of OCD may avoid bathing and hugging their own children which can lead to emotional distress for both children and parent.

 Magical Thinking Intrusive Thoughts – is the fear is that even thinking about something bad will make it more likely to happen – sometimes also called ‘thought-action fusion’.